rlratcliffe/tdd-katas/calculator/fraction-lib/README.md

 - Need to have different class to represent whole numbers?
 Convert fractions to whole numbers?
 1/1 -> 1?
 - If I've implemented a custom equals and the custom equals that also simplifies.
 Using the same simplify in the equals and in plus, will incorrectly show a fraction as being simplified when it hasn't.
 - Related to the above, moving the equals class helps with this a bit, but is there a way to document that certain tests should be more prioritized because fixing those tests might fix issues in aother test?
 Or is that the wrong problem.
+- Should I be writing my test lists by hand instead?
+- Are there mental "tests" to ensure I'm doing things correctly?

 ## How to Use this Package